saradfrz/crop-tracker/README.md

-# CyberTinker
+# Crop Tracker

-CyberTinker is an Apache Airflow-based project designed to aggregate news about major corporations and leading manufacturers of PC hardware components like motherboards, RAM, and graphics cards.
+Crop Tracker is an Apache Airflow-based project designed to compile news on crops and the agroindustry.

 ## Overview